CEWendel/SWTableViewCell/README.md

 ###Features
 * Dynamic utility button scalling.
 As you add more buttons to a cell, the other buttons on that side get smaller to make room
-* Smart selection: The cell will pick up touch events and either scroll the cell back to center or fire the delegate method `- (void)tableView:(UITableView *)tableView didSelectRowAtIndexPath:(NSIndexPath *)indexPath`.
-So the cell will not be considered selected when the user touches the cell while utility buttons are visible (same as iOS 7 Mail App functionality).
+* Smart selection: The cell will pick up touch events and either scroll the cell back to center or fire the delegate method `- (void)tableView:(UITableView *)tableView didSelectRowAtIndexPath:(NSIndexPath *)indexPath`
+So the cell will not be considered selected when the user touches the cell while utility buttons are visible (same as iOS 7 Mail App functionality)
 * Create utilty buttons with either a title or an icon along with a RGB color
 * Tested on iOS 6.1 and above, including iOS 7